Positive Action in the Workplace

 In particular, positive action can be taken to address an imbalance of opportunity or to compensate for any disadvantage that the employer reasonably believes are faced by those possessing one of these characteristics when competing with others without the relevant characteristic.

-An employer is also allowed to treat a job applicant or employee posssessing a protected characteristic more favourably in relation to recruitment or promotion than someone without that characteristic who is ‘as qualified’ for the role.
+An employer is also allowed to treat a job applicant or employee possessing a protected characteristic more favourably in relation to recruitment or promotion than someone without that characteristic who is ‘as qualified’ for the role.

 In broad terms, positive action is about taking specific steps to improve equality at work for both prospective and existing employees from protected groups.
 This could be, for example, to increase the number of women or ethnic minorities in senior roles in which they are currently under-represented.